Auckland Regional Public Health Service

 The service is free of charge.
 Please note the screening is not an immigration medical examination and is not for management of long term health issues.
 Enrolment with a GP is recommended to manage long-term conditions.

-If a former refugee cannot speak English, always arrange for a professional interpreter.
+If a former refugee cannot speak English, a professional interpreter can be arranged.
 It is better not to use a family member.

 Refugees are encouraged to ring and ask for an interpreter if they need one, when they make an appointment with the doctor or at the health clinic.
 The interpreter can be on the telephone or in the room during the consultation.